marcuspainter/VecLab/README.md

 ### Example Usage

-The libray includes an FFT function using Accelerate, but here is an example creating a complex FFT using a recursive algorithm and its NumPy and MATLAB equivalents:
+The library includes an FFT function using Accelerate, but here is an example of creating a complex FFT using a recursive algorithm and its NumPy and MATLAB equivalents:

 ### Swift